joleenf/clavrx_MERRA2/README.md

 the 0.9950 sigma-level, or a level close to it, but it looks like the 10m data is being substituted
 and it's working fine.

-4. Currently running the program for one year/month/day at a time using
-/clavrx-merra2/merra2/test_merra24clavrx.sh.
-The run-script generates the appropriate conda environment
-using merra2_clavrx, which uses the merra2 environment from [merra2_clavrx.yml ](merra2_clavrx.yml)
+4. Currently running the program for one year/month/day at a time using  [merra24clavrx.py](merra24clavrx.py) The code needs the appropriate conda environment from [merra2_clavrx.yml ](merra2_clavrx.yml)

 ``` conda create -f merra2_clavrx.yml ```